 The selection criteria in detail can be found on the HEnDA website.

 19. Entry fee: 25,000 yen per team (To cover tournament expenses)

+1,000 yen per each player (Participation fee)

 20. Awards: Prizes will be awarded to the top four debating teams.
 Best Debater awards will be given to several individuals.
+Best speaker in each role awards will be given to several individuals.

 The Winner will be awarded the right to attend an international debate tournament or similar debate events.
 (Part of the admission and travel fees will be provided by HEnDA.)